-- 10.40 The application site is located approximately 850m to the west of Meltham town centre, on the edge of a residential area.
+- 10.42 Highways Development Management are satisfied with the changes to the internal road gradient.
+The changes will facilitate the adoption of the highway. - 10.43 The application site is located approximately 850m to the west of Meltham town centre, on the edge of a residential area.
 Mill Moor Road is an unclassified road connecting between Meltham centre and Leygards Lane which links to Wessenden Head Road and the wider highway network.
 The closest bus stops to the site are found on Mill Moor Road approximately 120m from the site.
-Further stops are found on Leygards Lane around 400m from the site. - 10.41 Vehicular access will be an extension of an approved access road serving a development of 16 dwellings immediately to the south.
+Further stops are found on Leygards Lane around 400m from the site. - 10.44 Vehicular access will be an extension of an approved access road serving a development of 16 dwellings immediately to the south.
 This development to the south is to deliver a footway along the Mill Moor Road frontage.
-A separate private track lies to the west of the site and provides access to several dwellings including Rough Nook Farm.

-- 10.42 The Transport Assessment submitted with the outline application for the development to the south (reference 2015/91640) included the anticipated traffic generation from the entirety of this POL allocation and included an assessment of the Westgate/Station Road and Green End Road/Station Street junctions.
+A separate private track lies to the west of the site and provides access to several dwellings including Rough Nook Farm. - 10.45 The Transport Assessment submitted with the outline application for the development to the south (reference 2015/91640) included the anticipated traffic generation from the entirety of this POL allocation and included an assessment of the Westgate/Station Road and Green End Road/Station Street junctions.
 The cumulative effect of development on this POL allocation along with other development sites in Meltham were considered.
-The other development sites considered included a housing allocation off Colders Lane.
-An approved extension to the Morrison's store and a residential development of 100 dwellings on Helme Lane were also taken into account. - 10.43 The assessment indicates that the Westgate/Station Street and the Green End Road/Station Street junctions would continue to operate within accepted parameters during the morning and evening peak periods.
-Officers therefore consider that the proposed development would not result in any significant detriment to the efficiency and safe use of the local highway network. - 10.44 The site can also be accessed from Leygards Lane and from Red Lane/New Bridge Road to the west of the site.
+The other development sites considered included a housing allocation to the east of the

+- site, the former Albion Mills site and a housing allocation off Colders Lane.
+An approved extension to the Morrison's store and a residential development of 100 dwellings on Helme Lane were also taken into account. - 10.46 The assessment indicates that the Westgate/Station Street and the Green End Road/Station Street junctions would continue to operate within accepted parameters during the morning and evening peak periods.
+Officers therefore consider that the proposed development would not result in any significant detriment to the efficiency and safe use of the local highway network. - 10.47 The site can also be accessed from Leygards Lane and from Red Lane/New Bridge Road to the west of the site.
 Officers do not consider that the use of these roads by a proportion of the traffic generated by the development would result in any demonstrable harm to highway safety.
 The intensification in the use of the Mill Moor Road-Leygards Lane junction was considered under a previous application for 28 dwellings on a separate parcel of land to the east of the application site (ref 2015/93861).
 Under this previous application the developer provided a contribution towards the provision of road markings at this junction in order to improve its functionality.
 Records indicate that these works were done in 2017.
 The works were considered to represent the maximum the developer could reasonably achieve to improve highway safety at the junction.
-Alterations to existing field boundary walls to improve visibility were not achievable because the walls are not owned by the council. - 10.45 The layout of the site is acceptable and parking provision for the dwellings is in accordance with required standards. - 10.46 The development is considered to comply with Policies T10 and T19 of the UDP and PLP21 and PLP22 of the emerging Local Plan.
+Alterations to existing field boundary walls to improve visibility were not achievable because the walls are not owned by the council. - 10.48 The layout of the site is acceptable and parking provision for the dwellings is in accordance with required standards. - 10.49 The development is considered to comply with Policies T10 and T19 of the UDP and PLP21 and PLP22 of the emerging Local Plan.